ukhsa-collaboration/standards-development/docs/appendix/nfrs.md

 When scoping a piece of work, quality needs **MUST** be considered up front alongside functional needs.
 Specifically, the following **MUST** all be considered:

-- [Performance](#performance): Response times, throughput, and resource utilisation under normal and peak loads.
+- [Performance][1]: Response times, throughput, and resource utilisation under normal and peak loads.
-- [Reliability](#reliability): System availability, fault tolerance, and error recovery capabilities.
+- [Reliability][2]: System availability, fault tolerance, and error recovery capabilities.
-- [Security](#security): Data protection, authentication, authorisation, and compliance with relevant standards.
+- [Security][3]: Data protection, authentication, authorisation, and compliance with relevant standards.
-- [Usability](#usability): User experience, accessibility, and ease of use across different user groups.
+- [Usability][4]: User experience, accessibility, and ease of use across different user groups.
-- [Scalability](#scalability): Ability to handle increased load and growth in users or data volume.
+- [Scalability][5]: Ability to handle increased load and growth in users or data volume.
-- [Maintainability](#maintainability): Code quality, documentation, and ease of future modifications.
+- [Maintainability][6]: Code quality, documentation, and ease of future modifications.
-- [Compatibility](#compatibility): Cross-platform support, browser compatibility, and integration capabilities.
+- [Compatibility][7]: Cross-platform support, browser compatibility, and integration capabilities.
-- [Portability](#portability): Ability to deploy across different environments and infrastructure.
+- [Portability][8]: Ability to deploy across different environments and infrastructure.
-- [Compliance](#compliance): Adherence to industry standards, regulations, and organisational policies.
+- [Compliance][9]: Adherence to industry standards, regulations, and organisational policies.
-- [Monitoring](#monitoring): Observability, logging, and alerting capabilities for operational support.
+- [Monitoring][10]: Observability, logging, and alerting capabilities for operational support.

 Quality characteristics **MUST** be built into systems from the beginning rather than added as an afterthought.
-Teams **MUST** consider the architectural and design decisions needed to meet quality requirements during the [elaboration phase](./sdlc.md#elaboration) of each work item.
+Teams **MUST** consider the architectural and design decisions needed to meet quality requirements during the [elaboration phase][11] of each work item.

 ## Performance